 - Bystander intervention.
 If you witness behaviours that are concerning, whether in a public or private space, there are some steps you can take to intervene if you feel safe doing so.
 Learn more about different types of bystander interventions you can take.

-To talk to someone about information in this article you can call the SACE Support and Information Line at 780.423.4121, or chat on this website from 9 am to 9 pm daily.
+To talk to someone about information in this article you can call the SACE Support and Information Line at 780.423.4121, or chat on sace.ca from 9 a.m. to 9 p.m. daily.